drab-l/rust_nrtrace/README.md

 It is like the strace implemented in rust, but the output format is different from strace.

-Support architectures are x86, x86_64, arm and aarch64.
+Supported architectures are x86, x86_64, arm and aarch64.
 But, for some systemcalls, argument parsing is not implemented and arguments are only displayed in hexadecimal.

 Usage: